 Snow removal businesses are just getting into their prime season, which means bidding is about to ensue.
 Being a field business software provider, Arborgold knows how important bids can be in this industry, which is why we offer snow removal software designed specifically for your business model.
 As a leader in snow removal business software, we have learned a lot about what signifies a great bid.
 We have also learned what our clients should be looking for before making a bid.

-Here are five questions to consider before you enter the ring on your next big bid.
+Here are five questions to consider when doing snow removal marketing and before you enter the ring on your next big bid.
 Whether the company is big or small, remember, they should be a good match for you, just as they want to ensure you are a good fit for them.
 Here’s the bottom line.

 1. Are There Upsells?